 The consequences of breach are as follows:

-- In case of hidden defects, Article 1486 of the Civil Code provides that the buyer is entitled to withdraw from the contract (and recover costs) or to reduce the sales price proportionately.
-If the seller was aware of the hidden defects and the buyer decides to withdraw from the sales contract, then the latter is also entitled to claim damages.
+- In case of hidden defects, Article 1486 of the Civil Code provides that the purchaser is entitled to withdraw from the contract (and recover costs) or to reduce the sales price proportionately.
+If the vendor was aware of the hidden defects and the purchaser decides to withdraw from the sales contract, then the latter is also entitled to claim damages.

 There are also several disclosure obligations under specific regulations with regard to different areas of law, such as administrative, tax and environmental law.